 By the mid-‘80s, Morris was on his way to evolving his own style, conducting as well as contributing material to Murray’s big band, the most influential large ensemble of the era.
 The three or four basic hand-signals Morris utilized on his first conductions—cueing improvisers when to enter and exit, indicating how long they should sustain a note, and that sort of thing—were by no means unprecedented in jazz or New Music.
 His breakthrough was in gradually devising a complex series of hand signals—48 by 2010, reportedly—that allowed him to approach composition as a moment-by-moment activity, a paradoxical form of free improvisation.

 The simplest yet most composerly of Morris’s hand signals was to hold up a digit… or two… or three… or four… to note a spontaneous passage he wanted his watchful musicians to bookmark mentally, and possibly reprise later on in the performance.
 In responding to these signals, his ensemble members were also being challenged to respond to one another.
-And he to them: “I’m improvising too,” he once said, “and 90 per cent of the time I’m improvising from what they’re playing.”
-(For a live demonstration of these ideas, please watch the short video of Morris discussing and demonstrating the art of “conduction” in our sidebar.)
+And he to them: “I’m improvising too,” he once said, “and ninety percent of the time, I’m improvising from what they’re playing.”
+[You can watch an example of this in the short video found in our sidebar: “Butch Morris Demonstrates the Art of Conduction.”]